How to get Google Analytics data into Infusionsoft

 To get started integrating Google Analytics data into Infusionsoft, the first thing you need to do is add hidden fields to your lead capture forms.

-Most tools for building web forms have an option for adding hidden fields, so this part should be pretty easy.
+Most tools for building web forms (like Gravity Forms, Typeform, Jotform, etc) have an option for adding hidden fields, so this part should be pretty easy.
 Alternatively, if you're utilizing a custom HTML form on your site, you can just add input type="hidden" to the form fields you want to hide.

 The hidden fields you want to include are: